-Starting with Chrome 54 (October, 2016), Adobe Flash is no longer included with the Chrome browser or Chrome MSI.
-By default, Chrome installs Flash the first time a user encounters Flash content, and Chrome will continue to update Flash via the Chrome Component Updater.
+By default, Chrome installs Adobe Flash Player in the background or the first time that a user encounters Flash content, and Chrome will continue to update Flash Player via the Chrome Component Updater.

 Flash deployment recommendations for IT admins

 You have two options:

 Option 1: Allow Chrome to manage its version of Flash Player (recommended)

 Keep the Chrome Component Updater enabled (default).
 In Windows Group Policy Editor, set ComponentUpdatesEnabled=true.
 Chrome will download and install Flash Player and update it as needed.